elmtree-askmo/cloudcannon-app/content/learn/psychology/what-strategies-can-schools-use-to-foster-moral-development-through-a-just-community-approach.md

 score: -1.0
 related_article1:
     id: 164129
+    title: >-
-    title: What distinguishes conventional morality from other levels of moral development?
+        What distinguishes conventional morality from other levels of moral development?
     subject: Psychology
     url: /learn/psychology/questions/what-distinguishes-conventional-morality-from-other-levels-of-moral-development
 related_article2:
-    id: 164128
+    id: 164126
-    title: Describe the characteristics of pre-conventional morality.
+    title: >-
+        What is the Heinz Dilemma and how does it relate to moral reasoning?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-characteristics-of-preconventional-morality
+    url: /learn/psychology/questions/what-is-the-heinz-dilemma-and-how-does-it-relate-to-moral-reasoning
 related_article3:
     id: 164130
+    title: >-
-    title: How does post-conventional morality differ from conventional morality?
+        How does post-conventional morality differ from conventional morality?
     subject: Psychology
     url: /learn/psychology/questions/how-does-postconventional-morality-differ-from-conventional-morality
 related_article4:
-    id: 164129
+    id: 164126
-    title: What distinguishes conventional morality from other levels of moral development?
+    title: >-
+        What is the Heinz Dilemma and how does it relate to moral reasoning?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-conventional-morality-from-other-levels-of-moral-development
+    url: /learn/psychology/questions/what-is-the-heinz-dilemma-and-how-does-it-relate-to-moral-reasoning
 related_article5:
-    id: 164127
+    id: 164132
-    title: Explain the concept of a universal invariant sequence in moral development.
+    title: >-
+        How does moral judgment relate to moral action, particularly at higher stages of development?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-concept-of-a-universal-invariant-sequence-in-moral-development
+    url: /learn/psychology/questions/how-does-moral-judgment-relate-to-moral-action-particularly-at-higher-stages-of-development
 ---

 &nbsp;